shelljs/shelljs/README.md

 pushd('+1');   // Returns /usr /etc
 ```

-Save the current directory on the top of the directory stack and then cd to `dir`.
-With no arguments, pushd exchanges the top two directories.
+Save the current directory on the top of the directory stack and then `cd` to `dir`.
+With no arguments, `pushd` exchanges the top two directories.
 Returns an array of paths in the stack.

 ### popd([options,] ['-N' | '+N'])

 Available options:

-+ `-n`: Suppresses the normal change of directory when removing directories from the stack, so that only the stack is manipulated.
++ `-n`: Suppress the normal directory change when removing directories from the stack, so that only the stack is manipulated.
 + `-q`: Supresses output to the console.

 Arguments: